 On both domestic and international flights, Qantas accepts pets only shipped separately as freight.
-You must book and lodge your pet through Qantas Freight.
 Only Service Dogs are allowed to travel in the passenger cabin.

 The carriage of any live animals on a Qantas aircraft must comply with the current edition of the International Air Transport Association (IATA) Live Animal Regulations.
 Handling recommendations, labeling, documentation, and the animal containers requirements are specified in these regulations.

 Are there any quarantine regulations based on destination?